 The distribution of atmospheric pressure across the latitudes is termed global horizontal distribution of pressure.
 Its main feature is its zonal character known as pressure belts.
+This is an important topic to study for candidates, as this is a part of the UPSC geography syllabus.
 On the earth’s surface, there are seven pressure belts.
-They are the Equatorial Low, the two Sub-Tropical highs, the two Sub-polar lows, and the two Polar highs.
+They are the Equatorial Low, the two Subtropical highs, the two Subpolar lows, and the two Polar highs.
 Except the Equatorial low. the others form matching pairs in the Northern and Southern Hemispheres.
 There is a pattern of alternate high and low pressure belts over the earth.
 This is due to the spherical shape of the earth—different parts of the earth are heated unequally.
 The Equatorial region receives great amount of heat throughout the year.
 Warm air being light, the air at the Equator rises, creating a low pressure.
 At the poles the cold heavy air causes high pressure to be created/formed.
 It is also due to the rotation of the earth.
-In the Sub-Polar region around latitudes 60° to 65° North and South of the Equator, the rotation of the earth pushes up the bulk of the air towards the Equator, creating a low pressure belt in this region.
+In the Subpolar region around latitudes 60° to 65° North and South of the Equator, the rotation of the earth pushes up the bulk of the air towards the Equator, creating a low pressure belt in this region.

 (i) Equatorial Low Pressure Belts